-- 1. "Blank, Scarred, or Inflated Bodies: Paranoid Framework and the Representations of Black Bodies in The Shadow Knows," Eunyoung Cho, Texas A&M University - 2.
-"Irregularities' and 'Irregulars' as Multilevel Puns in Thomas Pynchon's Against the Day," Lovorka Gruić Grmuša, University of Rijeka, Coratia - 3.
+- 1. "Blank, Scarred, or Inflated: A Paranoid Framework and Representations of Black Bodies in The Shadow Knows," Eunyoung Cho, Texas A&M University - 2.
+"Irregularities' and 'Irregulars' as Multilevel Puns in Thomas Pynchon's Against the Day," Lovorka Gruić Grmuša.
+University of Riieka.
+Coratia - 3.
 "The Journey Home to Ibo Landing," Thomas Forrest, University of Minnesota, Twin Cites

-Session 2-B Ten Years After: Amiri Baraka
+Session 2-B Ten Years After: Amiri Baraka (Helicon)